Tasha Seegmiller – Managing Editor

 Matt Williams is an avid reader, a collector of many pens, an ever improving father of two, and an all-around fanboy.
-When he’s not wrestling with cats or a long commute you can find him hunkered down writing something imaginative.
+When he’s not wrestling with cats or building the inkslayer army you can find him hunkered down writing something imaginative.
 You can read his first book Beyond Here, a middle grade story involving a coma and a singing flower with a bent stem, along with a few projects with his other daughter.
 Follow him on Facebook and Instagram.

 When she’s not writing, revising, or banging her head on the keyboard, Megan Paasch can be found playing her ukulele, knitting, or herding two amazing, but rowdy little boys and three mischievous cats.
 A native to the Pacific Northwest, Megan earned her B.A. in History from the University of Washington.
 Her favorite history subjects were, and still are, Women in History, the Tudors, and the Celts.
 You can read more about her here.

 Melanie Bennett Jacobson

 Melanie Bennett Jacobson is an avid reader, amateur cook, and shoe addict.
-She consumes astonishing amounts of chocolate, chick flicks, and novels.
-She lives in Southern California with her husband and three kids and a series of doomed houseplants.
-Her seventh novel, Southern Charmed, released in October.
-Melanie is pursuing a Masters degree in creative writing from the Vermont College of Fine Arts.
+She consumes astonishing amounts of chocolate and novels.
+She lives in Southern California with her husband, three kid,s and a series of doomed houseplants.
+Her eighth novel, Perfect Set, comes out in May 2018.
+Melanie holds an MFA in Writing from the Vermont College of Fine Arts.
 Her contemporary YA novels are represented by Alyssa Henkin.